kyrretl/etherpad_for_the_big_screen/readme.md

 ::-webkit-scrollbar {
     display: none !important;
-}
-``
+}``

 Close the inspector window by clicking on the 'x' in the top left corner of the inspector window or with F12 key

 You can then fullscreen (F11 or find it in the menu) and Zoom by using Ctrl + and Ctrl - or Ctrl Mousewheel

 ## Using images, video or other fancy stuff

-If your institution does not support images, you can go here: https://github.com/ether/etherpad-lite and scroll down to 'Try it out' and try the 'Images' link (https://image.etherpad.com/)
+If your institution does not support images, you can go here: https://github.com/ether/etherpad-lite and scroll down to 'Try it out' and try the 'Images' link (https://image.etherpad.com/).
+Remember that this Etherpad will self destruct in 24 hours, so you should save it by downloading a html-version and / or pdf when your are done using it for the day.